 Continue to read the Purpose Driven Life

-With drugs or drinking you have to say no before you get to the crossroads of temptation.
+To learn self-control you have to say no before you get to the crossroads of temptation.
 I say yes to having fullness of joy multiple times every day before severe temptation hits.
 (In Jesus presence is fullness of joy.
 Sin is not allowed in His presence.)
 I say that I will turn aggressively from sin multiple times before the crossroads.
 I have made my decision about what I will do long before temptation hits.
 Life is good.

 Pray “Father, keep me from temptation”.